 Provinces in alphabetical order: Blekinge, Bohuslän, Dalarna, Dalsland, Gotland, Gästrikland, Gothenburg, Halland, Hälsingland, Härjedalen, Jämtland, Lappland, Medelpad, Norrbotten, Närke, Skåne, Småland, Stockholm, Södermanland, Uppland, Värmland, Västmanland, Västerbotten, Västergötland, Ångermanland, Öland and Östergötland.

 Summer is ideal for lakes, beaches and archipelagos, while winter is perfect for skiing, snowy landscapes and northern lights in the north.
+Spring and autumn are great for quieter stays, hiking and lower-season availability.

-Yes – Sweden is very family-friendly, with safe nature experiences, kid-friendly swimming spots and lots of outdoor activities.
+Yes – Sweden is very family-friendly, with safe nature experiences, kid-friendly swimming spots and plenty of outdoor activities.
+A cabin holiday also gives you more space and flexibility than a hotel, which many families appreciate.

+Prices vary by season, location and amenities.
 There are options for most budgets – from simple cabins from around €300 per week to premium homes with sauna and waterfront locations.
+Use filters to find the best match for your travel dates and budget.

 Cabins by the lake are popular in many provinces, especially where forests and lakes dominate.
-Look for listings with a dock or easy access to swimming spots.
+Look for listings with a dock, easy swimming access or a boat option if that matters to you.

 For sea views, browse cabins by the ocean or explore coastal areas such as the West Coast and the archipelagos around Stockholm.

 A car is often recommended for countryside cabins, especially if you want flexibility for groceries and day trips.
-If you prefer public transport access, consider cabins closer to larger towns or Stockholm.
+If you prefer public transport access, consider cabins closer to larger towns or in and around Stockholm.

-Pack layers for changing weather, comfortable shoes, swimwear in summer and warm gear in winter.
-Many guests also bring mosquito repellent, a flashlight and binoculars for wildlife spotting.
+Pack layers for changing weather, comfortable shoes and swimwear in summer.
+In cooler months, bring warm clothing and rain gear.
+Many guests also bring mosquito repellent, a flashlight/headlamp and binoculars for wildlife spotting.

 Classic West Coast scenery: smooth rocks, open horizon and a lighthouse guiding the way.